jittat/aiep-documents/content/en/docs/4plus1/chemical/_index.md

 Graduates of this program will:

-- Optimize chemical production with AI for better efficiency and safety
+- Possess digital and AI skills alongside deep chemical engineering knowledge, enabling precise, fast, and sustainable problem-solving
+- Assess and select appropriate digital or AI technologies to meet sustainability goals and optimize processes in alignment with real industrial environments, reducing process waste
+- Understand both engineering and business perspectives, able to evaluate economic feasibility, investment, and operational strategies for production processes comprehensively
-- Apply data and machine learning to reduce waste and enhance sustainability
+- Adapt quickly to new technologies and apply them to improve efficiency and competitiveness
-- Use real-time analytics to predict failures and maintain process integrity
-- Lead innovation across chemical, pharmaceutical, and energy industries
+- Lead innovation in the chemical, pharmaceutical, and energy industries